junxit/us-congress-bills-115/metadata.md

 - 2018-03-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 347.
 - 2018-07-18 — Passed Senate without amendment by Voice Vote. (consideration: CR S5073-5074; text: CR S5073-5074)
 - 2018-07-18 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(consideration: CR S5073-5074; text: CR S5073-5074)
+- 2018-07-19 — Held at the desk.
+- 2018-07-19 — Message on Senate action sent to the House.
+- 2018-07-19 — Received in the House.
+- 2018-09-25 — Considered under suspension of the rules. (consideration: CR H8813-8815)
+- 2018-09-25 — DEBATE - The House proceeded with forty minutes of debate on S. 791.
+- 2018-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-25 — Mr. Chabot moved to suspend the rules and pass the bill.
+- 2018-09-25 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H8813-8814)
+- 2018-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H8813-8814)
+- 2018-09-28 — Presented to President.
+- 2018-09-28 — Presented to President.
+- 2018-10-09 — Became Public Law No: 115-259.
+- 2018-10-09 — Became Public Law No: 115-259.
+- 2018-10-09 — Signed by President.
+- 2018-10-09 — Signed by President.
+- 2018-12-19 — By Senator Risch from Committee on Small Business and Entrepreneurship filed written report.
+Report No. 115-435.
+- 2018-12-19 — By Senator Risch from Committee on Small Business and Entrepreneurship filed written report.
+Report No. 115-435.